zhekai-jiang/zhekai-jiang.github.io/about.md

 My current interests lie mainly in the following three aspects:

-* **Model-based engineering, formal methods, and programming language theory.** Supervised by Prof. Dániel Varró, I am researching on design space exploration, languages for model specification and graph query, graph model generation, and model visualization and simulation.
+* **Model-based software engineering, formal methods, programming languages, and automated reasoning.** Supervised by [Prof. Dániel Varró](https://www.mcgill.ca/ece/daniel-varro), I am researching on design space exploration, languages for model specification and graph query, graph model generation, and model visualization and simulation.
 I also took a few related courses such as [Programming Languages and Paradigms](https://www.mcgill.ca/study/2020-2021/courses/comp-302), [Theory of Computation](https://www.mcgill.ca/study/2021-2022/courses/comp-330), [Model-Based Programming](https://www.mcgill.ca/study/2019-2020/courses/ecse-223), and [Discrete Structures](https://www.mcgill.ca/study/2019-2020/courses/math-240).
-It is very delightful to see the elegance of these theories, their applications in design and validation, and even their relation and illusions to seemingly unrelated areas such as philosophy and art.
+It is very delightful to see the elegance of these theories, their applications in system design and validation, and even their relation and illusions to seemingly unrelated areas such as philosophy and art.

 * **Mathematical modelling, machine learning, and their interdisciplinary applications.** I have learned about and have experience with mathematical modelling and some numerical computing techniques at high school and during my visiting at the University of Hong Kong.
-I am now taking the course [Applied Machine Learning](https://www.mcgill.ca/study/2021-2022/courses/comp-551) to study more about this.
+I am now taking a graduate-level course [Applied Machine Learning](https://www.mcgill.ca/study/2021-2022/courses/comp-551) to study more about this.
 I also keep an eye on a few other areas I am interested in and could potentially link my knowledge to, such as economics and finance, music and acoustics, and physiology and psychology.

 * **Software development and project management.** It is great fun to create software of my own!
 Through a variety of courses and projects in the past years, I have been familiarized with common skills and practice in software engineering.
 I have experience with full-stack development, and have been exposed to different stages of software development, from requirement specification and development to validation and maintenance.
 In particular, I have been familar and comfortable with the agile project management pattern.